Skip to content

 Effective TikZ Instructions

-4. Reference Examples: Point to similar figures when possible
+4. Reference examples — point to similar figures when possible.

-Figure Organization
+Figure Organisation

-1. Use consistent naming conventions for figures
+1. Use consistent naming conventions for figures.

-2. Store extracted figures in a dedicated directory
+2. Store extracted figures in a dedicated directory.

-3. Include comments in TikZ code explaining complex parts
+3. Include comments in TikZ code explaining complex parts.

-4. Maintain a library of reusable figure components
+4. Maintain a library of reusable figure components.

 Performance Considerations